dotMargui/margarida/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Jurist and Master's student researching the implications of AI in public administration.
 Passionate about photography, cooking, and learning programming.

-#interests:
+interests:
-#- Artificial Intelligence
+- Artificial Intelligence
-#- Computational Linguistics
+- Computational Linguistics
-#- Information Retrieval
+- Information Retrieval

 #education:
 #  courses: